stevegreghatch/Data-Structures-and-Algorithms-II-Package-Delivery-System/README.md

                     o  Meets requirement of not being delivered until 10:20am o  To verify, see package 9 delivery time through UI console output o  Package 9 is delivered at 10:33am
-           Two Other Named Algorithms, Different From The Algorithms Implemented, That Would Meet The Rrequirements In The Scenario o  Dijkstra’s Shortest Path Algorithm
+           o  Two Other Named Algorithms, Different From The Algorithms Implemented, That Would Meet The Rrequirements In The Scenario o  Dijkstra’s Shortest Path Algorithm
                      o  Could be implemented to minimize total mileage o  Breadth-First Search
                      o  Could also be implemented to minimize total mileage o  How Both Algorithms Differ from my Algorithm o  My solution is not graph based o  My solution only finds the shortest path from one location to the next (irrespective of each location’s distance from starting location / hub) o  Dijkstra’s Shortest Path Algorithm
                          o  Dijkstra’s algorithm “finds the shortest path from a start vertex to each vertex in a graph” o  Breadth-First search
                          o  Breadth-First search “visits a starting vertex, then all vertices of distance 1 from that vertex, then of distance 2, and so on, without revisiting a vertex.”

        If I Was To Do This Project Again, Other Than Attempting To Implement The Algorithms Previously Mentioned, I Would Do The Following o  Implement randomization of packages into the truck loading